 In general, solar batteries are very safe.
 Lithium ion, salt water, and lead acid batteries are the main types of solar battery systems available, and are all safe to pair with a home solar system.
 These three battery categories have their own advantages and disadvantages, but all share the distinction of being a safe home storage option.

 While all three battery types are safe, lithium ion batteries, the most popular type of solar battery, do pose a slightly higher safety risk than alternate technologies.
 Problems can arise if they are installed incorrectly or the battery quality is low.
 This is because of the chemical makeup of a lithium ion battery, which makes them more prone to overheating and combustion.
-However, with a proper installation and reputable product, even lithium ion batteries rarely pose any health or safety risk to homeowners.
+However, with a proper installation by a certified installer and a reputable product, even lithium ion batteries rarely pose any health or safety risk to homeowners.

 The best way to make sure you are hiring a safe and reputable solar installation company is to talk with solar installers to find one that you trust.
 EnergySage’s network of over 500 installers are pre-screened and certified, ensuring you will get the best service and installations quality for your solar + storage project when you compare your options through the EnergySage Solar Marketplace.